 Bo felt a gentle vibration from his watch.
-A quick look told him it was already 7:30 p.m.
+A quick look told him it was already 1930 hrs local time (7:30 p.m.)
 He felt as if he'd slept only twenty minutes when in fact they'd slept for a little over nine hours.
-He rolled over and shook my shoulder, "Up & at 'em Sam, it's 7:30 already."
+He rolled over and shook my shoulder, "Up & at 'em Sam, it's 1930 already."

 I'd had a restless sleep for about the last hour and was ready to get moving.
 Rob was already up getting things ready for the night's effort.
-The Chinese self-inflating mattresses we used were amazingly comfortable.#
+The Chinese self-inflating mattresses we used were amazingly comfortable.